 - Acrylic floor wax.
 This is going to make your floor look great and make it incredibly easy to maintain.

-Step 2: Choose Your Stain & Test Staining Colors
+Step 2: Choose & Test Your Colors

-The first thing you do is choose a stain and color you like.
+The first thing you do is choose a color you like.
 After, test the colors that you are considering using.
-Since stained concrete is the result of a chemical reaction, the results will be different for each unique floor.
-The color charts provided by the manufacturers are only concrete stain guides, so you will want to see for yourself how it will look on your floor.
+Since stained concrete is the result of a chemical reaction, the results will be different for each unique surface.
+The color charts provided by the manufacturers are only guides, so you will want to see for yourself how it will look on your concrete.
 You will usually be able to get samples from the manufactures before you make a purchase.
 Find an area that is out of sight (a closet is perfect), and clean the area.

 Let the sample areas dry for at least three hours before you return to check on them.
 Wash off any leftover residue with a wet sponge.
-After the areas are clean and wet you will be able to get a good idea of what they will really look like once the process is completed.
-If you like what you see it is time to move ahead with the project.
+After the areas are clean and wet, you will be able to get a good idea of what they will really look like once the process is completed.
+If you like what you see, it is time to move ahead with the project.

 Step 3: Preparing The Concrete Surface